tpriyanshu90/express-starter-for-mern--mevn-mean-apps/README.md

 This server will serve all static files from public folder.
 You can create a react-app, angular app or Vue and after running `npm run build` copy the static files in public folder. or you can change the path of static files to build or dist in `app.js` file.

-If there any issues in the repository, or you want to upgrade the code strucutre, just send a PR, & I will look into it.
+If there any issues in the repository, or you want to upgrade the code structure, just send a PR, & I will look into it.

 Happy Cracking!